Click here for schedule of festival activities.

 Glen Maury Park offers plenty of elbow room and magnificent views of the Blue Ridge Mountains, with rough camping on level grass and available hook-ups.
 There are inside toilets and showers, with additional port-a-johns.
 The restrooms and pavillion are handicapped accesible.
 The Maury River flows alongside for fishing, swimming and admiring.
 Additional secluded campsites are available up the hill.

-Many consider Rockbridge to be the festival with "the highest quality of Life."
+Many consider Rockbridge to be the festival with "the highest quality of life."

 Come and see.